Glacial lake outburst floods threaten Tibet, Nepal

 Based on an area-volume relationship derived from previous studies of glacial lakes in the Himalayas, the researchers estimate that the volume of those 10 lakes — an important factor in risk assessment — averages 92 million cubic metres and can be as high as 430 million cubic metres.

-The team concluded that six of them are very critically dangerous while two lakes, including Cirenma Co, are considered to be lakes in “very high degree of danger”.
+The team, relying on Wang’s study, concluded that six of them are very critically dangerous while two lakes, including Cirenma Co, are considered to be lakes in “very high degree of danger”.

 Worrisome for Nepal